Developing an effective strategy for ESG: 7 key steps

 Every company will have different ESG risk factors depending on the nature of the business, the location of its operations and the complexity of the supply chain.
 So, while all ESG considerations are important, these issues need to be prioritised according to the impact they are likely to have on the business.
 Companies will need to consider a range of topics including issues such as corruption, human rights, worker welfare, community engagement, diversity and inclusion, data protection and privacy as well as other environmental and governance issues.

-Guidance documents such as the United Nations Sustainable Development Goals, the United Nations Guiding Principles for human rights matters or for anti-corruption and the Ministry of Defence guidance on the Bribery Act can provide a useful guidance to help identify the areas that need to be considered.
+Guidance documents such as the United Nations Sustainable Development Goals, the United Nations Guiding Principles for human rights matters or for anti-corruption and the Ministry of Justice Guidance on the Bribery Act can provide a useful guidance to help identify the areas that need to be considered.

 2. Understand investor and legal requirements